justinkwan20/MusicMoji/README.md

 * Emoticons in place of lyrics to have a more interactive way of enjoying your music
 * Feel free to use our app at your next Karaoke night

+## 📲 Download
+Feel free to download our app and login with your Spotify Account to try it out and its totally FREE!

+## 📬 Questions
+Any concerns or problems feel free to reach out and contact me and I can help address any issues that you maybe facing.
+I am always here and happy to help 😀.

+## 🤝 Report a problem & Feedback